Udon Thani International Airport

-Udon Thani Airport is the DOA's money-maker, with profits reaching 100 million baht a year.
+Udon Thani Airport is the DOA's moneymaker, with profits reaching 100 million baht a year.
+This airport was scheduled to be transferred to Airports of Thailand PCL (AOT) in the first half of 2023.

 History

 During the Vietnam War the facility was known as Udorn Royal Thai Air Force Base, serving as a front-line base of the United States Air Force and was the Asian headquarters for Air America.

 On 8 February 2006, an international group of skydivers from 31 countries called the "World Team" set a world record for the largest freefall formation, a 400-way, over the Udon Thani airport.